HectareaGalbis/clith/docs/api.md

   (WITH (binding*) declaration* form*)

-  binding            ::= (vars suffix-constructor) vars               ::= symbol | (symbol*)
+  binding          ::= ([vars] constructor-form) vars             ::= symbol | (symbol*)
-  suffix-constructor ::= (suffix arg*) suffix             ::= symbol arg                ::= form
+  constructor-form ::= (constructor-name arg*) constructor-name ::= symbol arg              ::= form

 WITH binds some variables like LET does, but it destroys the bound objects after evaluating the body forms.

-Each suffix must be a symbol that was used in DEFWITH to define a 'with macro'.
+Each constructor-name must be a symbol that was used in DEFWITH.

-WITH expands to nested WITH-suffix forms.
+Firstly, each constructor is called with the values placed after the constructor-name.
+The returned values are used to bind the vars. vars are bound as if using MULTIPLE-VALUE-BIND.
+I.e. if there are more vars than values returned, extra values of NIL are given to the remaining vars.
+If there are more values than vars, the excess values are discarded.
+After these variables are bound, the forms are evaluated.
+Finally, each destructor is called with the values returned by each constructor respectively.
 ````